JayBernard01/gabarit-devoir-tex/README.md

 - Install [Yarn](https://yarnpkg.com/getting-started/install)
 - Install .tex compiler -> follow the manual of `James-Yu.latex-workshop` installation instructions
 - Install prettier dependencies for .tex.
-See other scripts in the [package.json](package.json)
+See other scripts in the [package.json](package.json) for more information

 ### Install dependencies